-We would ask that you notify school before 9.00 a.m. if a child is going to be absent through sickness or to be late, e.g. when keeping a doctor’s appointment.
-If you have not informed us of the absence by 9.30 a.m. we will telephone to ascertain the reason for the absence and to ensure your child is safe.
+We would ask that you notify school before 9.00 a.m. if your child is going to be absent through sickness or to be late, e.g. when keeping a doctor’s appointment.
+If you have not informed us of the absence by 10.00 a.m. we will telephone you to ascertain the reason for the absence and to ensure your child is safe.

 Taking holidays during term time